-In this study an evaluation of object oriented software systems that applies design patterns was carried out in order to (i) investigate if the use of GOF design patterns avoid the occurrences of the bad smells God Class and Long Method, (ii) identify possible co-occurrences of the GOF design patterns with these bad smells, and (iii) identify the main situations that lead software systems to present these co-occurrences.
-The study considered a sample of five software systems, of varying sizes.
-The main contribution of this work is that their findings may help the software engineering community in the comprehension of the internal structure of the software systems that apply design patterns.
+In this paper we carried out an exploratory study with object-oriented systems that applies design patterns to (i) investigate if design patterns avoid the bad smells emergence in software; (ii) identify design patterns that may to present co-occurrence with bad smells; and (iii) extract the main reasons that impact on the cooccurrence emergence.
+The study considered a sample of five systems, of varying sizes.
+Our main contribution is that their findings may help the software engineering community in the comprehension of the internal structure of the software systems that apply design patterns.